tjfulle/matmodlab/_sources/background.txt

 Numpy, that compiles and creates Python shared object libraries from Fortran sources.

-Output files from *matmodlab* simulations are in the ExodusII_ database format, devloped at Sandia National Labs for storing finite element simulation data.
+Output files from *matmodlab* simulations are either tabular text files or, by default, in the ExodusII_ database format, developed at Sandia National Labs for storing finite element simulation data.
 Since *matmodlab* is designed to be used by material model developers, it is expected that the typical user will want access to *all* available output from a material model, thus all simulation data is written to the output database.
-ExodusII database files can be visualized with the *matmodlab* visualization utility, in addition to other visualization packages such as ParaView_
+ExodusII database files can be visualized with the *matmodlab* visualization utility, in addition to other visualization packages such as ParaView_.

 *matmodlab* is free software released under the MIT License.